The common phrase: “if your business isn’t online, it doesn’t exist” is more relevant now than ever.

 People from all industries and with all kinds of different needs are constantly seeking answers and solutions from Google and other search engines.
 With millions of search hits a day, your website acts as another resource for Google to access when someone is searching for a solution to their problem.

-Although a majority of marketers (61%) say improving SEO and growing their organic presence is their top inbound marketing priority, only about 22% of businesses are satisfied with their conversion rates.
+Although a majority of marketers (61%) say improving SEO and growing their organic presence is their top inbound marketing priority, only about 22% of businesses are satisfied with their conversion rates (hubspot).

-So, how do you make sure your website is answering those questions from your potential customers?
-And how do you know if your online investment is actually seen by the right people and doesn’t disappear into the aether?
+So, how do you make sure your website is answering those B2B questions from your potential customers?
+And how do you know if your online investment is actually seen by the right people and doesn’t disappear into the ether?

-The most effective way for Google to connect your site to a question asked by a user is to associate the words people enter into their search bars with the phrasing used in your content.
+The most effective way for Google to connect your site to a question asked by a user is to associate the words people enter into their search box with the phrasing and context used in your content.
+When done right, this is the end result of effective B2B SEO.

-Unfortunately for the majority of businesses, most content doesn’t typically get much attention or traffic.
-That’s why B2B keyword research is such a nuanced and complex process.
+Unfortunately for the majority of businesses, most content doesn’t typically get much traffic.
+That’s why B2B keyword research is such a critical process to get right.

-It invariably includes planning, data analysis and multiple stages of revisions while involving people who specialize in a variety of business and marketing disciplines.
+It invariably includes planning, data analysis and multiple stages of revisions while involving interviews of key Subject Matter Experts (SMEs) at your business.

 Leveraging Sales Cycles for B2B Keyword Research